davidusb-geek/emhass/docs/lpems.md

 - `soc_final` for the final value of the battery SOC for the current iteration of the MPC.

 - `operating_hours_of_each_deferrable_load` for the list of deferrable loads functioning hours.
-These values can decrease as the day advances to take into account receding horizon daily energy objectives for each deferrable load.
+These values can decrease as the day advances to take into account the shrinking horizon daily energy objectives for each deferrable load.

 - `start_timesteps_of_each_deferrable_load` for the timestep as from which each deferrable load is allowed to operate (if you don't want the deferrable load to use the whole optimization timewindow).
 If you specify a value of 0 (or negative), the deferrable load will be optimized as from the beginning of the complete prediction horizon window.